Pozidriv/Bash/README.md

 # Bash

-Small bash script for an undergrad assignemnt.
+Small bash script for an undergrad assignment.